Best Fiction Books to read of 2025

 Water Claire will stop at nothing to find her child, even if it means making an unimaginable sacrifice.

 I’m glad someone told me there were more books than simply The Giver because they all have been quick, thought provoking and worth reading.
+I do think you should read the other books in this series before starting Son – as it will make more sense.

 2. The First Ladies by Marie Benedict and Victoria Christopher Murray